malekshmes/Reading-notes201/read04.md

 ## What positioning schemes in CSS?
-There are three positioning schemes in CSS that *allow* you to contorl layout of your page
+There are three positioning schemes in CSS that *allow* you to control layout of your page
 - Relative: This will cause the selected element to move within your page without affecting other elements on the page.
-- Absolute: This one will move the selected element relativly to its container, causing it to ignore other elements.
+- Absolute: This one will move the selected element relatively to its container, causing it to ignore other elements.
 - Normal(Static): This is the default
 - Fixed
 - Sticky